 The Safety Car has been deployed in eight Spanish Grands Prix at this track.
 The most Safety Car appearances at this circuit is two, which has happened in 2008 and 2018.

 Three races at the Circuit de Barcelona-Catalunya have been affected by rain, but no Grand Prix at this circuit has been affected by rain since 1996.

 Sixteen drivers have set the fastest lap of a race at this track.
 Michael Schumacher is the driver with the most fastest laps here.
 He set the fastest lap of the Spanish Grand Prix seven times during his career.

 The highest number of finishers in a race at this track is 21, which happened in 2011.
-However, 2020 saw the highest percentage of finishers at the track, with 19 of the 20 starters (95%) finishing the race.
+However, 2020 and 2021 saw the highest percentage of finishers at the track, with 19 of the 20 starters (95%) finishing the race.
 The least number of drivers to reach the end of the race came at the 1996 event, when just six of the twenty starters crossed the finish line.

 There has never been a red-flagged Spanish Grand Prix at this circuit.
 The 2007 Spanish Grand Prix is the only race at this track which did not run to full distance.
 The race was shortened by a single lap, due to an aborted start.